Charles Horman: Augusto Lutz

-Since the 1970s, the Lutz-Herrera family has insisted that Lutz could not have been involved in murdering opponents of the Chilean dictatorship, in light of his opposition to the Pinochet regime.
-They claim that his death was caused precisely by his opposition to Pinochet and DINA.
+Since the 1970s, the Lutz-Herrera family has insisted that Lutz could not have been involved in the murder of opponents of the Chilean dictatorship, given his opposition to the Pinochet regime.
+They claim that his death was precisely caused by his opposition to Pinochet and DINA.

-Researchers including Patricia Verdugo (Interferencia secreta), Ignacio González Camus (El día que murió Allende), Mónica González (La conjura: los mil y un días del golpe) and Ascanio Cavallo, Manuel Salazar and Óscar Sepúlveda (La historia oculta del régimen militar), who have examined the coup d'état conspiracy, have argued that General Lutz was not assigned any role in it.
-After the coup, Lutz interceded on behalf of various detainees, as well as others he had help free.
-Lutz did not last more than a month as Director of Army Intelligence; by the following year, he was found dead. in mysterious circumstances.
+Researchers, including Patricia Verdugo (Interferencia secreta), Ignacio González Camus (El día que murió Allende), Mónica González (La conjura: los mil y un días del golpe), and Ascanio Cavallo, Manuel Salazar, and Óscar Sepúlveda (La historia oculta del régimen militar), who have examined the coup d'état conspiracy, argue that General Lutz was not assigned any role in it.
+After the coup, Lutz interceded on behalf of various detainees, as well as others he had helped to free.
+Lutz did not last more than a month as Director of Army Intelligence; by the following year, he was found dead in mysterious circumstances.

-Judge Zepeda's ruling noted that "the decision to execute Charles Horman, a foreign detainee, was made by Department II of the EMDN".
+Judge Zepeda's ruling noted that "the decision to execute Charles Horman, a foreign detainee, was made by Department II of the EMDN."